 - Your alternate flight arrived with an overall delay of over 4 hours (in the cases when the airline informed you of the cancellation between 7 and 14 days prior to departure) or more than 2h late (when a notice was given less than 7 days prior to your flight).

 In most cases, however, airlines cancel flights within 24h of the time of departure.
-If your alternate flight arrives at your final destination more than 2h late, you could claim flight cancellation compensation from Eurowings.
+If your alternate flight arrives at your final destination more than 2 late, you could claim flight compensation from Eurowings.

 A delayed flight is one which departs at a later time but under the same number.
-For example if Eurowings flight EW355 is delayed by 4 hours but departs under the same name, you would be eligible for a Eurowings delay refund.
+Imagine that Eurowings flight EW355 is delayed by 4 hours.
+If it departs under the same number, you would be eligible for Eurowings delay refund.

-Cancelled Eurowings flights, on the other hand, don’t depart.
-Their passengers are provided with alternate flights with different flight numbers.
+Cancelled Eurowings flights, on the other hand, never depart.
+Their passengers are provided with replacement flights with different flight numbers.

-If Eurowings forcibly denies you boarding, you can choose between two options:
+If due to overbooking Eurowings involuntarily denies you boarding, you can choose between two options:

-- Get a refund and a return ticket to your point of departure
+- Get a full ticket refund and a return ticket to your original point of departure

 - Get an alternate flight to your final destination-- either as soon as possible or at a later date.